Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Click and expand for a larger and more detailed view.
 Image: Disney / Pixar

-In 2018 – after another staggeringly quick turnaround – Paradise Pier would become Pixar Pier, an overt ode to the Emeryville-based animation studio Disney had acquired a decade earlier and some of its most successful franchises.
+In 2018 – after another staggeringly quick turnaround – Paradise Pier would become Pixar Pier, an overt ode to the Bay Area-based animation studio Disney had acquired a decade earlier and some of its most successful franchises.
 A land of extremes, Pixar Pier arguably ended up representing the soaring highs and scathing lows of modern Imagineering, all wrapped up in one project…

 Image: Disney